 “I didn’t really do much.”

-How many times do you dismiss your own success, your own victories, with statements like these?
-Maybe this is an outgrowth of good girl syndrome, and we just can’t stand to talk about ourselves in a flattering light.
-Maybe we’re afraid we’ll make others feel badly by acknowledging our own hard work.
+How many times do you dismiss your own success and hard work with statements like these?
+Maybe this is an outgrowth of good girl syndrome and we just can’t stand to talk about ourselves in a flattering light.
+Maybe we’re afraid we’ll make others feel bad by acknowledging our own hard work.
+Whatever the cause, this habit keeps us from really owning our success.

 Not Knowing What We Want

-For too many women, it’s because we don’t know what makes us happy.
-We get pushed along a path by all the “shoulds” and the things that “they” tell us.
-Before long, we’re checking off items on a list in the hopes that the next one will bring us the happiness we’re looking for.
-The truth is, that happiness might lie in investing in one of the items we’ve long forgotten.
-Or, it might come through dumping some items on the list altogether.
+For many professional women, the sense of dissatisfaction they feel is because they haven’t taken the time to clearly define what they want.
+It’s easy for women to get pushed along a path by all the “shoulds” and things that “they” tell us.
+Before long, we’re checking off items on a list in the hopes that the next one will bring us the fulfillment and success we’re looking for.
+But true success comes from clearly identifying what matters most to us and going after it with everything we have.

-We’ll never know unless we get to know ourselves and understand what truly matters to us.
-Until we do, all the success in the world will feel hollow and unfulfilling.
-So spend some time figuring out what matters to you.
+Spend some time figuring out what matters to you.
 What brings you joy?
 What makes you feel like you’re doing meaningful work?
 What gives you the satisfaction of a job well done?
+These are the things that should drive you forward.

-It’s a shame to see smart, hard-working, successful women struggling with a sense of their own failures.
-We have too much to offer to the world, to our families, and to ourselves to get stuck there.
+It’s a shame to see smart, hard-working, successful women struggling with an unnecessary sense of failure.
+Women have too much to offer to the world, to our families, and to ourselves to get stuck there.
 Today, make a promise that you will do what you can to recognize and celebrate the meaningful successes in your life.